LMAX-Exchange/angler/README.md

 # Angler

-Angler is a utility for monitoring the performance of inbound UDP message-processing in the Linux kernel.
+Angler is a utility for monitoring the performance of UDP and TCP message-processing in the Linux kernel.

 [![Build Status](https://travis-ci.org/LMAX-Exchange/angler.svg)](https://travis-ci.org/LMAX-Exchange/angler)